floklimm/scPPIN/README.md

 The tutorial also demonstrates the usage of `qgraph` for a nicer plotting of the functional modules and some helper functions (e.g., `fitBUM`)

-The function `functionalModuleH1H3_missingData` allows the computation of functional modules while keeping proteins without gene-expression information.
+The function `functionalModuleH1H3_missingData` allows the computation of functional modules while keeping proteins without gene-expression information (shown as red boxes in the image below).

 ![alt text][ppinModule]